chardamarsh/firemap-cpts322/README.md

 # Firemap
-An interactive map to view wildfires across the world
+An interactive map to view wildfires in the United States.

 <br />